The Rappahannock Fall Line: An Intersection

 Sunday, March 30, 2025, 1-4 pm

-We invite you to attend this free, public symposium that explores the ecological, historical, and cultural significance of the Rappahannock River Fall Line, by examining its role in shaping both the region’s natural environment and human history.
+This public symposium explored the ecological, historical, and cultural significance of the Rappahannock River Fall Line, by examining its role in shaping both the region’s natural environment and human history.

 Speakers